-

 As of early 2025, we have around 32 active editors.

-Executive members run the publication and its operations.
-There are 5 elected positions (Editor-in-Chief, Director of Operations, and Executive Editor (3)) and 8 appointed positions (Managing Editor (5), Deputy Director of Operations, Director of Diversity & Inclusion, and Director of Membership).
+Executive Board members run the publication and its operations.
+There are five elected positions (an Editor-in-Chief, a Director of Operations, and three Executive Editors) and seven appointed positions (a Deputy Director of Operations, Director of Diversity & Outreach, and five Managing Editors).

 -